greg-raven/hdc/_posts/2014-06-06-cyclists-cross-country-journey-to-support-veterans-stops-in-victorville.md

 \[…\]

-Though they’re experienced riders, the desert-mountain climate presents a new challenge for them.
+Though they're experienced riders, the desert-mountain climate presents a new challenge for them.

-“When we reached the top (of the mountains) we couldn’t tell if it was heat or altitude (affecting the riders),” Bellew said.
-“We’re used to very humid weather; when you sweat you feel it.
-Here you don’t know how the heat is affecting you.
+“When we reached the top (of the mountains) we couldn't tell if it was heat or altitude (affecting the riders),” Bellew said.
+“We're used to very humid weather; when you sweat you feel it.
+Here you don't know how the heat is affecting you.
 The humidity is so low the sweat dries up right away.”

 The team will continue adapting to the desert as it rides toward the Grand Canyon, where the riders have their first scheduled rest day.

-Visit rideacrossusa.com to follow the team’s progress, or visit www.hopeforthewarriors.org to learn more about Hope for the Warriors.
+Visit rideacrossusa.com to follow the team's progress, or visit www.hopeforthewarriors.org to learn more about Hope for the Warriors.

 View video interviews with some of the cyclists here: https://bcove.me/6xste7c9